Television in Australia: Early demonstrations

 Melbourne "housewife" Edna Everage (a comic creation of performing artist Barry Humphries), first appeared on Australian television in the 1950s.

-Television commenced in the United States and in the United Kingdom before World War II.
+Television commenced in the United Kingdom and the United States before World War II.
 The two countries developed radically different industry models, which were based on the models each used for radio broadcasting.
 British broadcasting was entirely controlled by the government-created broadcasting corporation, the BBC, which derived its revenue from compulsory viewer licence fees.
 The United States adopted a commercial model, based on privately owned stations and networks that earned revenue by charging for advertising time, with public broadcasting forming only a minor component of the larger system.

 In June 1948, the Australian Labor Government under Ben Chifley, opted to follow the British model, on the advice from the Postmaster-General's Department.
 It decided to establish a government-controlled TV station in each capital city and called for tenders for the building of the six TV transmitters.
 The Broadcasting Act 1948 specifically prohibited the granting of commercial TV licences, a decision that the Liberal-Country Party opposition criticised as "authoritarian and socialistic".
 This policy was never put into practice, however, because the Labor government did not have the opportunity to establish the TV network before it was defeated in December 1949.
 The incoming Robert Menzies-led Liberal-Country Party coalition, which was to hold power for the next 23 years, changed the industry structure by also permitting the establishment of American-style commercial stations.

 The economic situation at the time that TV was established in Australia exerted a pivotal influence on the foundation and subsequent history of the industry.
 When the decision was made to go ahead with granting the first licences for broadcast TV in the early 1950s, Australia was in a recession, with severe shortages of labour and materials and an underdeveloped heavy industrial base, and in this context TV was seen as a drain away from more fundamental projects.